 All Souls Unitarian

-WEST BRATTLEBORO -- All Souls Unitarian Universalist at the West Village Meeting House invites all to Sunday’s service, on June 1 at 10 a.m. when the theme will be "Navigating On the Journey of Life."
+WEST BRATTLEBORO -- All Souls Unitarian Universalist at the West Village Meeting House invites all to Sunday’s service, May 18, at 10 a.m., "Our Inner Compass" Flower Communion and Welcoming New Members.

-All Souls at the West Village Meeting House is located at 29 South St. across the road up from the West Brattleboro Fire Station and village green.
-For more information or directions, call the office at 802-254-9377, e-mail email@example.com or www.ascvt.org.
-All Souls is a Certified Welcoming Congregation and Green Sanctuary.
+All Souls at the West Village Meeting House, is located at 29 South St. across the road up from the West Brattleboro Fire Station and village green.
+For more information or directions, call the office at 802-254-9377, e-mail firstname.lastname@example.org or www.ascvt.org.

 All are welcome to attend for worship, music and community.
 Sunday School begins at 9:40 a.m. and the Sunday service begins at 10 a.m.
 Child care is provided following children’s time.

 Pastors’ office hours are Friday from 4:30 to 6:30 p.m.
-Bible Study is Saturday from 4 to 5 p.m. where the group will read and discuss the Book of Jonah.
+Bible Study is Saturday from 4 to 5 p.m., where the group will continue to look together at the Gospel of John.

 For more information, contact Pastors Steven and Terri Walton at 802-463-3220.
-The church is located at 9 Church St., Bellows Falls.
-American Baptists serve others as "the hands and feet of Jesus."
+The church is located at 9 Church St. in Bellows Falls.

 Centre Congregational Church

-Centre Church, located at 193 Main St., is a congregation of the United Church of Christ that is a Just Peace Church and Open and Affirming.
-For more information contact the church office at 802-254-4730 or visit the website at www.centrechurchvt.org.
+Centre Church, located at 193 Main St. For more information contact the church office at 802-254-4730 or visit the website at www.centrechurchvt.org.

-WEST BRATTLEBORO -- June 1 is the Seventh Sunday of Easter at the First Congregational Church United Church of Christ, 880 Western Ave. in West Brattleboro.
-Pastor Joseph Amico will share a sermon entitled "The Fiery Ordeal and the Hope of Glory" based on 1 Peter 4:12-14; 5:6-11.
+WEST BRATTLEBORO -- May 18 is the Fifth Sunday of Easter at the First Congregational Church United Church of Christ, 880 Western Ave. in West Brattleboro.
+Guest Pastor Sandy Daly will share a sermon entitled "The Way, the Truth and the Life" based on John 14:1-14.

-Everyone is welcome.
 First Congregational Church is An Open and Affirming Congregation.
 Church office hours are Wednesday and Friday 9 a.m. to 2 p.m.
-For information, call 802-254-9767, e-mail email@example.com, or visit www.wbucc.com.
+Information: 802-254-9767, email@example.com, or visit www.wbucc.com.

 First United Methodist Church

-BRATTLEBORO -- Worship at First United Methodist Church will be held on Sunday, June 1, at 10 a.m.
-Scripture from Acts 1:6-14 will be read by Mary Anne Deer telling the story of Jesus describing the power of the Holy Spirit bestowed upon his followers.
+BRATTLEBORO -- Worship will be held this Sunday, May 18, at 10 a.m. at First United Methodist Church.
+Scripture from Acts 7:55-60 will be read by Ron Francis telling the story of the stoning of the Apostle Stephen.